JJD1990/blobface/README.md

 create admin role for 1 user.
 turbo to edit posts,
 turbo to users, new & edit.
-ability to comment on posts,
+ability to comment on posts with turbo, like a post, add images to posts,
-like a post,
-add images to posts,